sleepymustache/basic/README.md

 ### Mobile detection

 Mobile detection is done by comparing the UA (user-agent) to a list of currently available mobile and tablet UA.
+This module is deprecated and will be phased out in v2.0.

 	$md = new MobiDetect\Detector();

 	if ($md->isMobile()) {
-		// goto mobile site
+		// Do something for mobile only
 	}

 ### Navigation